jmaggio14/aplab-coil-calibration/README.md

   _this is currently done equally for all frequencies in each channel_

-This offset is caused primarily by the amplifiers, however a pi/2 offset is also possible depending on the BNC connection wiring.
+This offset is caused primarily by the amplifiers, however a pi offset is also possible depending on the BNC connection wiring.